Chapter 5 Exploring a single variable

 5.2.7 Which measure to use?

-We’ve discussed quite a few measures of spread (range, IQR, MAD, variance and standard deviation) and hinted at their strengths and weaknesses.
+We’ve discussed quite a few measures of spread and hinted at their strengths and weaknesses.
 Here’s a quick summary:

 • Range.
 Gives you the full spread of the data.
 It’s very vulnerable to outliers, and as a consequence, it isn’t often used unless you have good reasons to care about the extremes in the data.